pnnl/HyperNetX/docs/source/widget.rst

 available on `GitHub <https://github.com/pnnl/hypernetx-widget>`_ It is also `published on PyPi
 <https://pypi.org/project/hnxwidget/>`_

+**The HyperNetX widget is currently in beta with limitations on the Jupyter environment in which it may be used.
+It is being actively worked on.
+Look for improvements and an expanded list of usable environments in a future release.**

 Installation
 ------------

 HyperNetXWidget is currently in beta and will only work on Jupyter Notebook 6.5.x.
-It is not supported on Jupyter Lab;
-support for Jupyter Lab are still in planning.
+It is not supported on Jupyter Lab, but support for Jupyter Lab is in planning.

 In addition, HyperNetXWidget must be installed using the `Anaconda platform <https://www.anaconda.com/>`_ so that the widget can render on Jupyter notebook.
 It is highly recommended to use the base environment provided by Anaconda because